mongodb/docs/source/includes/list-table-alert-settings-response-om.rst

      - string
      - Flowdock "personal API token."
 Populated for ``FLOWDOCK`` notifications.
-If the token later becomes invalid, |cloud-short| sends an email to the Project owner and eventually removes the token.
+If the token later becomes invalid, |onprem| sends an email to the Project owner and eventually removes the token.

    * - notifications.flowName